 We need tools to enable a data-driven approach

 We know first-hand how many organisations find themselves in this challenging position.
-Implementing an enterprise PPM tool is a popular solution, but they often fail to deliver their promised benefits.
+Implementing an enterprise project portfolio management software is a popular solution, but they often fail to deliver their promised benefits.
 Sometimes these tools decline in use because they’re inflexible, challenging, or expensive to operate.

 This lack of engagement with new tools is a major challenge for many organisations.
 If you can’t get people on board with a new tool, you won’t get the data you need, no matter how powerful it is.